Written by Medibank

 - leg cramps.

-If you or your child are experiencing these symptoms, see your doctor.
+If you or a loved one is experiencing these symptoms, see your doctor as soon as possible.

 How to manage type 1 diabetes